matheus23/irreactive.com/content/functional-graphics.md

 Again, this is an interactive code example.
 You can click on things to toggle them on or off.
 What you'll notice is:

-* If you disable a `moved` call, whatever was wrapped with that `moved` is at another position.
+* If you disable a `moved`, whatever was wrapped with that `moved` is somewhere else.
 * If you change a color, whatever was wrapped with that `filled` or `outlined` call has another color.
 * If you remove an element from the list of elements in `superimposed`, it'll disappear from the image.